 Class registration required for attendance

 Students may attend only those classes for which they have registered.
-Faculty may not add students to class rosters or Blackboard.
+Faculty may not add students to class rosters.
 If students are attending a class for which they have not registered, they must stop attending.

 Military short-term training or deployment

 If military students receive orders for short-term training or for deployment/mobilization, they should inform and present their orders to Military Student Services and to their professor(s).
-For further information on policies and procedures contact Military Student Services at 828-5993 or access the corresponding policies.
+For further information on policies and procedures contact Military Student Services at 828-5993.

 Student financial responsibility